nikomatsakis/constantly-effective/src/quadrant-paren-const.md

     T: (const) Default,
 {
     // When implementing a conditionally const method, you write `(const)`
-    // to indicate that it is "
+    // to indicate that its effects may depend on the impl effect
+    // (just as in the trait).
+The impl effect here includes the
+    // `T: (const) Default` from the impl header.
     //
     // Variation: We could also have you write `const fn default() -> Self`
     // here.
 See discussion below.